 Certain financial assets and financial liabilities are measured at fair value on a nonrecurring basis; that is, the instruments are not measured at fair value on an ongoing basis but are subject to fair value adjustments in certain circumstances (for example, when there is evidence of impairment).
-Financial assets and financial liabilities measured at fair value on a non-recurring basis were not significant at December 31, 2011 and 2010.
-Certain non-financial assets and non-financial liabilities measured at fair value on a recurring and non-recurring basis include goodwill, other intangible assets and other non-financial long-lived assets.
+Financial assets and financial liabilities measured at fair value on a non-recurring basis were not significant at December 31, 2012 and 2011.
+Certain non-financial assets and non-financial liabilities measured at fair value on a recurring basis include goodwill, other intangible assets and other non-financial long-lived assets.

-NOTE 3-INVENTORIES
+NOTE 3 - INVENTORIES